nextauthjs/next-auth-example/README.md

 npm i
 ```

-2. Copy `example.env` to `.env` and add details for one or more providers.
+### 2. Copy `example.env` to `.env`

+Add details for one or more providers (e.g. Google, Twitter, GitHub, Email, etc).

 ```
 cp example.env .env
 ```

-When configuring your database, you should also install an appropriate node_module.
+When configuring your database you should also install an appropriate node_module.

 e.g.

+* **SQLite**

+  Install module:
-* For SQLite (type: 'sqlite'): `npm i sqlite3`
+  `npm i sqlite3`

+  Database URI:
+  `sqlite://localhost/:memory:?synchronize=true`

+* **MySQL**

+  Install module:
-* For MySQL (type: 'mysql'): `npm i mysql`
+  `npm i mysql`

+  Database URI:
+  `mysql://username:password@127.0.0.1:3306/database_name?synchronize=true`

+* **Postgres**

+  Install module:
-* For Postgres (type: 'P'): `npm i pg`
+  `npm i pg`

+  Database URI:
+  `postgres://username:password@127.0.0.1:5432/database_name?synchronize=true`

+* **MongoDB**

+  Install module:
-* For MongoDB (type: 'mongodb'): `npm i mongo`
+  `npm i mongo`

+  Database URI:
+  `mongodb://username:password@127.0.0.1:27017/database_name?synchronize=true`

+Notes:

-_The example .env specifies an in-memory sqlite database that does not persist data._
+* The example .env specifies an in-memory SQLite database that does not persist data.
+* SQLite is suitable for development / testing but not for production.
+* The option `?synchronize=true` automatically syncs schema changes to the database.
+It should not be used in production as may result in data loss if there are changes to the schema or to NextAuth.js
+* You can also specify a [TypeORM connection object](https://typeorm.io/#/connection-options) in `pages/api/auth/[...slug.js]` instead of a database URL / connection string.

-3. Configure authentication providers in `pages/api/auth/[...slug.js]`
+### 3. Configure authentication providers

+* Review and update options in `pages/api/auth/[...slug.js]` as needed.

-In the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{your server}/api/auth/callback/{provider}`.
+* When setting up OAUTH, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{your server}/api/auth/callback/{provider}`.

   e.g. For Google: `http://localhost:3000/api/auth/callback/google`

-A list of configured providers and their callback URLs is avalible from the endpoint `/api/auth/providers`.
+  A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
+You can find more information at https://next-auth.js.org/providers

-You can also choose to configure an SMTP server for passwordless / magic link sign in via email.
+* You can also choose to specify an SMTP server for passwordless sign in via email.

+### 4. Start the application

-3. To run your site locally, use:
+To run your site locally, use:

 ```
 npm run dev